ampproject/amphtml/spec/amp-framework-hosting.md

 Build an AMP release with

 ```
-gulp dist --config=<config> --version=<version>
+gulp dist
 ```

-where
+The built framework can be found in directory `dist`.
+The version assigned to the build is in `dist/version.txt` and a listing of all files included in build is in `dist/files.txt`.
+The framework is ready to be moved to and served from your host.

+If you have advanced hosting capabilities or would like to customize the versioning system, you may be interested in flags `--config=<config>` and `--version_override=<version>`, where...

 - `<config>` is one of `canary` or `prod`, indicating whether the build is meant to be served as a canary release or a production release, respectively.
 When the `--config` flag is omitted, the build system defaults to `prod`.
-- `<version>` is the version you are assigning to the build.
-When the `--version` flag is omitted, the build system defaults to the commit time of the last commit in the active branch: `TZ=UTC git log -1 --pretty="%cd" --date=format-local:%y%m%d%H%M%S`.
+- `<version>` is the version you want to assign to the build.
+When the `--version_override` flag is omitted, the build system defaults to the commit time of the last commit in the active branch and appends a trailing zero: `TZ=UTC git log -1 --pretty="%cd" --date=format-local:%y%m%d%H%M%S` with `0` appended.
 Note that the version specified here is not the "runtime version" (RTV), which contains both the config and the version.
 The runtime version is discussed in more detail in section [Serve the framework](#serve-the-framework).

-The built framework can be found in directory `dist`.
-The version assigned to the build is in `dist/version.txt` and a listing of all files included in build is in `dist/files.txt`.
-The framework is ready to be moved to and served from your host.

 ### Option 2: Copy the framework from cdn.ampproject.org